cs4241-21a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Created Color Profile from color.adobe.com**: Created and used a color profile.